 Lake Biwa 琵琶湖

-Before setting sail on a cruise around the lake (most of which embark from the famous fountain, Biwako Hana Funsui and last from one to four hours), you might spend a few hours in the vicinity of Otsu.
-This city holds the roots of the Tendai sect of Buddhism: founded by the monk Saicho in the early 9th century, at the exact same time a different monk, Kukai, founded the Shingon sect up on Mount Koya.
-Visit Miidera, its main temple, and especially Enryakuji Temple near the summit of Mount Hiei, which overlooks Otsu (accessible by cable car).
+Before setting sail on a cruise around the lake (most of which embark from the famous fountain, Biwako Hana Funsui, one to four hours sail), you might spend a few hours in Otsu.
+This city holds the roots of the Tendai sect of Buddhism: founded by the monk Saicho in the early 9th century, at the same time a different monk, Kukai, founded the Shingon sect up on Mount Koya.
+Visit Miidera, its main temple, and especially Enryakuji Temple near the summit of Mount Hiei, overlooking Otsu (accessible by cable car).

 The three islands

-On the eastern side of the lake, avoid the dready Kusatsu city and head to Hikone.
+On the eastern side of the lake, head to Hikone.
 Its castle (built in 1622), perched on Konkizan Hill, overlooks the lake and offers a beautiful view from the 3rd floor of the dungeon.
 Below is a line of merchant houses from the Edo period, converted into restaurants, shops, and tea houses, near a sumptuous Chinese garden.
-Boats also depart from Hikone to take you to Chikubushima (30 minutes), one of three islands on Lake Biwa.
+Boats also depart from Hikone to take you to Chikubushima (30 min), one of three islands on Lake Biwa.
 You can also take a boat from Nagahama, a village 15 minutes north with beautiful beaches.

 Our advice is to avoid the crowds and enjoy the quiet side of Lake Biwa, exploring small towns often overlooked by guide books.
-Consider Omihachiman (45 minutes from Kyoto on the JR Biwako Line).
-Visit the preserved merchant houses of Omi (a 15-minute walk from the station twoards Mount Hachiman), with one of them, Nishikawa House, turned into a municipal museum.
-The canal running through the same area is ideal for a nice walk, and a bus (number) takes 25 minutes to go from the station to the shore of Lake Biwa.
+Consider Omihachiman (45 min from Kyoto on the JR Biwako Line).
+Visit the preserved merchant houses of Omi (a 15-min walk from the station towards Mount Hachiman), with the Nishikawa House, now a municipal museum.
+The canal running through the same area is ideal for a nice walk, and a bus takes 25 minutes from the station to the shore of Lake Biwa.